lit/lit/dev-docs/design/how-lit-html-works.md

 Initiated by a call to lit-html's `render()` function, such as: `render(counterUi(0), container)` in the example.

-The `render()` function looks for a field `_$litPart$` on the container element or instantiates and assigns a new `ChildPart` on the container.
-Calling `_$setValue` on the container's `ChildPart` kicks off rendering the passed in `TemplateResult`.
+The `render()` function looks for an existing `_$litPart$` field on the container element from a previous call, or instantiates and assigns a new `ChildPart` on the container.
+Then, the rendering of the passed in `TemplateResult` is kicked off by calling `_$setValue` on the container's `ChildPart`.

 ### 2.i.
 Prepare

 Source: [`_$getTemplate` method which contains and caches the **Prepare** phase](https://github.com/lit/lit/blob/5659f6eec2894f1534be1a367c8c93427d387a1a/packages/lit-html/src/lit-html.ts#L1562-L1568).

 When a unique `TemplateResult` is rendered for the very first time on the page it must be prepared.
 The end result of the preparation phase is an instance of the Lit `Template` class that contains a `<template>` element and list of metadata objects (called `TemplatePart`s) storing where the dynamic JavaScript values should be set on the DOM.
-This Lit `Template` object is cached by the `TemplateResult`'s unique `strings` template strings array so this phase is skipped if the `TemplateResult` is ever encountered again.
+This Lit `Template` object is cached by the `TemplateResult`'s unique `strings` template strings array so this phase is skipped if a `TemplateResult` from the same tag function call is ever encountered again.

 The returned value from `ChildPart._$getTemplate` after the **Prepare** phase has completed for the sample code is: